Gary Nicholson (singer): Production

 During his career, Nicholson has produced five projects for Delbert McClinton, winning Grammys in the Best Contemporary Blues category for the albums "Nothing Personal" in 2001 and "Cost of Living" in 2005.
 Nicholson has also produced for Billy Joe Shaver, The Judds, Wynonna, Pam Tillis, T. Graham Brown and Marcia Ball.

 Awards and recognition

-He was nominated to the Nashville Songwriters Hall of Fame in 2006 and inducted into Texas Heritage Songwriter's Association Hall of Fame in 2011.
+He was inducted to the Nashville Songwriters Hall of Fame in 2022, and inducted into Texas Heritage Songwriter's Association Hall of Fame in 2011.
 He has received ASCAP Awards for the songs, "Giving Water to a Drowning Man" and "A Thousand Times a Day".

 Personal life

 On June 30, 1973, Nicholson married Barbara Ellendorff.

-He is from Garland, Texas and has lived in Nashville, Tennessee since 1980.
+He is from Garland, Texas, and has lived in Nashville, Tennessee, since 1980.